We have a range of horses and ponies suited to riders of varying experience and size.

 Riders in the riding school must wear an ASTM or SEI approved riding helmet when on or working around the horses.
 Westar Farms has approved helmets that riders may use for the first month of lessons while they make sure that riding is the sport for them, however we do not guarantee their fit and function for safety.
 Long hair should be tied back in a pony tail.

 Beginners should wear comfortable stretch pants or riding pants (jeans are not comfortable for riding).
 No shorts.

-You can can purchase riding equipment at area tack shops including: Vision Saddlery (Bells Corners), Greenhawk Harness and Supply (Nepean), Ashland Tack & Feed (Ashton) Encore Equestrian (Merrickville), or Apple Saddlery (East Ottawa) or you can find many items second hand.
+You can can purchase riding equipment at area tack shops including: Vision Saddlery (Bells Corners), Greenhawk Harness and Supply (Nepean), Harmony Horse Ranch Tack & Supply (Ashton) Ashland Tack & Feed (Ashton) Encore Equestrian (Merrickville), or Apple Saddlery (East Ottawa) or you can find many items second hand.
 Always buy a helmet, new and not used to be sure it is still in good shape.

-Riders may choose to participate in the Develpment Show series hosted at Westar from late April to September.
-These introductory level events introduce students in the Westar riding school along with riders from other area stables to competition in a fun and friendly atmosphere.
+Riders may choose to participate in the Develpment Show series hosted at Westar from May to September.
+These introductory level horse shows introduce students in the Westar riding school, along with riders from other area stables, to competition in a fun and friendly atmosphere.
 The Development Show Manual – A Guide to a Fun Show Day gives tips and advice on how to prepare for, and what to expect on show day.
-The 2020 Manual will be available online soon.
+The 2024 Manual will be available soon.
 Contact Westar for a copy.